bloovis/xbs.mirror/README.md

 ## System Service

 It is more convenient to start the Xbs server as a system service than to run it from the command line.
-To do this, follow these steps:

-* Copy the file `xbs.service.sample` to `/etc/systemd/system/xbs.service`
-  and edit it as necessary.
+To do this, copy the file `xbs.service.sample` to `/etc/systemd/system/xbs.service` and edit it as necessary.
 The values most likely to need editing are `WorkingDirectory` and `ExecStart`.

-* Run `systemctl daemon-reload` to tell systemd about the new Xbs service
-* Run `systemctl enable xbs` to enable the Xbs service
-* Run `systemctl start xbs` to start the Xbs service
-* Run `systemctl status xbs` to verify that the Xbs service is running
+Start the xbs service and check its status:

+    systemctl daemon-reload
+    systemctl enable xbs
+    systemctl start xbs
+    systemctl status xbs

 ## Apache Reverse Proxy